 Cook the chicken breasts for 20 minutes or until temperature reaches 165 F (75 C) at the center (or thickest) part of the breast.

-The marinade is only safe to use in the first half of the cooking time, as that allows time for heat to kill any bacteria that have carried over from the raw chicken.
-Discard any unused marinade after that time as it is not safe to unless cooked.
+- The marinade is only safe to use in the first half of the cooking time, as that allows time for heat to kill any bacteria that have carried over from the raw chicken.
+Discard any unused marinade after that time; it is not safe to use unless cooked.